 So, here’s what I’m doing with my dark comedy thriller: I’m concentrating on the Andres chapters, since he’s as clueless as I am about how police investigations and the UK police work in general.

-My other main character (let’s call her Sky for now) works in digital forensics.
+My other main character (let’s call her Sky for now) works as an undercover agent.
 I continue to write her chapters, placing question marks on areas that require expansion.

 Excerpt from my thriller novel

 I made a conscious decision not to tell our client about the botched-body-removal job.
 The chances of him ever finding out were slim.
 So, why bother?
 But the paranoid git had only gone and called Warren.
 Our client had seen the body outside his next-door neighbour’s bin and now the neighbour had broken into his house and shifted the second corpse.

 What I can tell you about the two bodies in our client’s Essex house is that he was only responsible for one of them: the one wrapped in the beaten rug.
 He had killed the man over a drug deal.
 He said he was so wasted he couldn’t remember if he knifed, choked, or shot him to death.
 It didn’t matter.
 The body was nothing but the skeletal remains of a man known to the police and locals as Farm Boy.
 We assumed him dead, killed in a fire along with two other gang members.
 If the bin men got to it, it would be crushed to shards by now, bones turned to mush, I imagined.
 If this neighbour thought it was suspicious, and let’s face it, any foreign object that appears out of nowhere on your doorstep is going to be suspicious, then you’re going to take a peek and if you think there’s a body in the bag, you’re going to call the police, unless you have a past with the judicial system, or you have something to hide.